 Because changes in the balance resulting from collections and adjustments (lines 3 and 6) are made on accounts that are still open, closed, or subsequently written off, only the dollar amounts of collections and adjustments are reported.
 Similarly, only the number of accounts that were closed is reported on line 4.
 Reversals are accounts previously reported as liquidated and delinquent, but have now changed status.
 This is most common when a previously liquidated account becomes active again due to a regular payment plan being established.
-Corrections to 2012 data include the elimination of two accounts that had no value associated with them and were a result of data entry errors.
 Reporting instructions provide descriptions of information to be included on each reporting line.
 The instructions are provided in Appendix 4.